-Cankiri Museum The Çankırı Museum, opened in 1972 to visitors, is one of Anatolia's important archaeological exhibition areas.
-The relics of civilizations that inhabited this region in Anatolia are seen here.
-Pieces belonging to Neolitic, Calcolithic, Old Bronze, Hittite, Frightful Roman and Byzantine empires, Seljuk and Ottoman Periods are exhibited and introduced at the Museum.
-The exhibits of these ancient civilizations give visitors a chance to view different periods of their local history which run from about 6000 BC through modern times.
-The archeological and ethnographical exhibits are shown in the same location of the museum.
-In the museum's archeology section, you can see works from ancient periods such as Old Bronze, Hittite, Hellenistic, and Roman.
-There are cooked earth containers, bones for funerary purposes, bronze tools used in religious ceremonies and personal beauty accessories such as beads and mirrors.
-The ethnography section of this museum features weavings, hand works, calligraphy art samples, print molds, clothes and other life-related objects from the Çankırı area.
-This exhibition hall is home to a historical oxcart used during the Independence War era.
-In addition, there are glass works that date back to Hellenistic, Roman, and Byzantine eras in the glass section of the exhibit hall.
-There are stone sculptures, grave steles, mile stones, architectural parts, and inscriptions on the sidewalk outside the building.
+Cankiri Museum The Çankırı Museum, which opened its doors to visitors in 1972, is a significant archaeological exhibition area in Anatolia.
+It displays relics of various civilizations that inhabited the region throughout history, from Neolithic and Chalcolithic to Old Bronze, Hittite, Roman, Byzantine, Seljuk, and Ottoman periods.
+The museum showcases a diverse range of exhibits from ancient civilizations, providing visitors with the opportunity to explore different periods of local history that span from around 6000 BC to modern times.
+The museum features both archaeological and ethnographic exhibits in the same location.
+In the archeology section, visitors can view artifacts from the Old Bronze, Hittite, Hellenistic, and Roman periods.
+The exhibits include pottery, bones used for funerary purposes, bronze tools for religious ceremonies, and personal beauty accessories like beads and mirrors.
+The ethnography section of the museum displays weavings, handicrafts, calligraphy art samples, print molds, clothing, and other objects related to life in the Çankırı area.
+The museum's exhibition hall also houses a historical oxcart that was used during the Independence War era.
+In addition, the glass section of the exhibit hall displays glass works that date back to the Hellenistic, Roman, and Byzantine eras.
+The sidewalk outside the building showcases stone sculptures, grave steles, mile stones, architectural parts, and inscriptions.